jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

 **RR: You run 2 successful labels, [Pooledmusic](https://www.facebook.com/Pooledmusic) and Montage - focusing on house and techno, respectively.
 What are the challenges you face in managing the two?**

 Ian: I’d say finding new talent , people who haven’t released much previously and who relate to my own sound.
-Indira Paganotto is a perfect example for that.
+Indira Paganotto is a perfect example of that.
 Her tracks always sound like they could have been produced by me.
 <br><br>

 **RR: You also have some serious kit in your studio - can you tell us about your most prized piece of equipment?**